 The first three classes are treated as preparatory ones, intended for people with no obligation towards our school.
 On the contrary, higher classes are here for those who decidedly want to follow our school.

-Adepts get invited to pre-classes and classes by a teacher on the grounds of mutual trust.
-In the first pre-class such trust is rather at its beginning; however, it is expected to gradually grow.
-The teacher sets up the instructions according to the adepts’ capabilities for which he or she employs a multitude of methods, for example haṭha and body-movement techniques, meditations, mantra recitations, bhakti elements, etc.
+Students get invited to classes by a teacher on the grounds of mutual trust.
+In the preparatory classes such trust is rather at its beginning; however, it is expected to gradually grow.
+The teacher sets up the instructions according to the students’ capabilities for which he or she employs a multitude of methods, for example haṭha and body-movement techniques, meditations, mantra recitations, bhakti elements, etc.

 The concept given here is deliberately not articulated too precisely, because it is the job of the teacher.
-The purport of this article is to outline the basic framework upon which pre-classes and classes are built by describing their boundaries, what can and what should not be taught in a particular pre-class or class.
+The purport of this article is to outline the basic framework upon which classes are built by describing their boundaries, what can and what should not be taught in a particular class.